-- To encourage voting in accordance with common sense gun safety and gun control measures by familiarizing Meeting members/attenders with our legislators and candidates and their prospective positions on these matters.
+- To encourage voting in accordance with common sense gun safety measures by familiarizing Meeting members/attenders with our legislators and candidates and their prospective positions on these matters.

 - To familiarize the Meeting Members/Attenders with the numerous organizations which have substantial gun safety initiatives in place.

-- To bear witness to the public the enormity of gun violence in our country and inspire others to action, to recognize that we all must play a part in decreasing gun violence in our society.
+- To bear witness to the public the enormity of gun violence in our country and inspire others to action, recognizing that we all must play a part in decreasing gun violence in our society.

 Here is a list of major Gun Safety advocacy organizations and a description of their focus and the information you can obtain from connecting with them.

-The Gun Violence Prevention Committee is hosting a “Memorial to the Lost” which will be on the grounds of our meeting house from September 9th through October.
-This is a T-Shirt Display honoring the 59 Bucks County residents lost to gun homicides in the past decade.
+The Gun Violence Prevention Committee hosted a “Memorial to the Lost” which were on the grounds of our meeting house from September 9th through October.
+This T-Shirt Display honored the 59 Bucks County residents lost to gun homicides in the past decade.

-We are partnering with “Heeding God’s Call to End Gun Violence” to help us make this memorial a reality.
+We partnered with “Heeding God’s Call to End Gun Violence” to help us make this memorial a reality.

-Come join us for a simple memorial service honoring the victims of gun homicide featured in our t-shirt memorial.
-Reading of the names, a prayer service, and a table of awareness information will be followed by fellowship and refreshments.
+We held a simple memorial service honoring the victims of gun homicide featured in our T-Shirt Memorial.
+Reading of the names, a prayer service, and a table of awareness information was followed by fellowship and refreshments.